riblidezso/mhcboost/README.md

 ### Conclusions

 Gradient boosted trees significantly outperform neural networks in this task.
-The ensemble of neural networks and gradient boosted trees gives significant improvement over the base models.
-NetMHCPan slightly outperforms my simple models.
+The ensemble of neural networks and gradient boosted trees gives further improvement over the base models.
+NetMHCPan performance is very similar to the ensemble model on this dataset.

 Method | 5 fold CV
 --- | ---
-NN | 0.9156
+NN | 0.9172
-Gradient boosted trees | 0.9340
+Gradient boosted trees | 0.9355
-Ensemble of Gradient boosted trees + NN | 0.9374
+Ensemble of Gradient boosted trees + NN | 0.9377
-NetMHCpan | **0.9376**
+NetMHCpan | 0.9376

-The ensemble has better results than NetMHCpan on peptide length 8,10,12, but please note that these NetMHCpan results from the article were obtained with the L-mer approximation, not the newest representation on peptids of different length.
+The ensemble has better results than NetMHCpan on peptide length 8,10,11,12, but please note that these NetMHCpan results from the article were obtained with the L-mer approximation, not the newest representation on peptids of different length.

 ---